SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 In examples, lines starting with "C:" represent data sent by a RPP client and lines starting with "S:" represent data returned by a RPP server.
 Indentation and white space in examples are provided only to illustrate element relationships and are not REQUIRED features of the protocol.

-All example requests assume a RPP server using HTTP version 2 is listening on the standard HTTPS port on host rppp.example.org.
+All example requests assume a RPP server using HTTP version 2 is listening on the standard HTTPS port on host rpp.example.
 An authorization token has been provided by an out of band process and MUST be used by the client to authenticate each request.

 # Request Headers